-Welcome to The WholeNote’s 15th annual Canary Pages, a directory of a wide range of Ontario choirs.
-The Canary Pages directory provides an opportunity for choirs to introduce themselves, in their own words, to individuals of all ages seeking choirs to sing in or to listen to, in every genre and at every level of skill and commitment.
-If you are new to the region, a lapsed chorister looking to start singing again, on the hunt for new musical challenges or thinking of taking the plunge for the very first time, this is a perfect place to start your search.
-The 123 choirs here include some that have been around for many decades, new groups on the scene, choruses of hundreds of voices, small and intimate chamber ensembles, children’s and youth choirs, groups of singers with workplace, worship or identity as their focus, choirs with socializing, community or high-level performance as their driving force – every colour of the choral rainbow is represented for you to browse.
+Welcome to The WholeNote’s 16th annual Canary Pages, a directory featuring a broad range of Ontario choirs.
+The Canary Pages provides an opportunity for choirs to introduce themselves, in their own words, to individuals of all ages seeking choirs to sing in or to listen to, in a variety of genres and at every level of skill and commitment.
+If you are new to the region, a lapsed chorister looking to start singing again, on the hunt for new musical challenges or thinking of taking the plunge for the first time, here’s a perfect place to start your search.
+The 123 choirs presented here include those that have been around for decades, groups new to the scene, choruses of hundreds of voices, small chamber ensembles, children’s and youth choirs, auditioned choirs and those open to all.

 Missed the Canary Pages?
 If a choir you thought should be here isn’t, it’s not too late!
 Choirs are added year round to our online Canary Pages at thewholenote.com/canary.
 For more information contact firstname.lastname@example.org or phone Karen Ages at 416-323-2232 x26.